-There are so many myths about coffee out there, so we took a moment to sit down with our resident Specialty Coffee Association Trainer, Scott Barnes, to separate the fact from the fiction.
+There are so many myths about coffee out there.
+We took a moment to chat with our resident Specialty Coffee Association Trainer, Scott Barnes, to separate the fact from the fiction.

 Which coffee myths do you often get asked about?

 Scott: Well, there are loads of misconceptions about coffee but there are three that I get asked about most often.
-These tend to be around coffee quality and include the provenance, the varieties and the blend of coffee that attracts such confusion.
+These tend to be around coffee quality.
+They include the provenance, the varieties and the blend of coffee that attracts such confusion.
 These three categories seem to have become synonymous with quality, but it’s a lot more complicated than that!
-I try and explain it in the same way one might think about wine, so even though these three interrelated factors are marketed as signs of quality, it’s not quite as straightforward as that!
+I try and explain it in the same way one might think about wine.
+Even though these three interrelated factors are marketed as signs of quality, it’s not quite as straightforward as that.

 Is Colombian coffee the best around?

 Scott: Well, many people believe that Colombian coffee is the best and will recognise this specified place of origin as a gold stamp of quality.
 Somehow ‘Colombian’ has become a byword for quality.
-However, if you take a step back and consider that coffee is grown in numerous regions between the Tropic of Cancer and Tropic of Capricorn, you’ll naturally find thousands of different tastes and aromas.
+However, if you consider that coffee is grown in numerous regions between the Tropic of Cancer and Tropic of Capricorn, you’ll find thousands of different tastes and aromas.

 Coffees from different locations often have distinct taste profiles.
-So in Africa for example, an Ethiopian coffee would likely be complex, acidic and fruity, while a Rwandan coffee would give off floral and fresh taste notes.
+So in Africa for example, an Ethiopian coffee would likely be complex, acidic and fruity.
+A Rwandan coffee would give off floral and fresh taste notes.
 Or moving across to South America, a Brazilian coffee will be more mellow, less acidic, and often with a hint of chocolate.

-It’s not only the origin country you have to consider, but other elements also impact the taste and quality, like the terroir (covering aspects such the soil quality, air humidity etc), what time of year the coffee was harvested, the storage, processing and roasting methods, and of course, the way the coffee is brewed.
+It’s not only the origin country you have to consider.
+Other elements also impact the taste and quality, like the terroir (covering aspects such the soil quality, air humidity etc), what time of year the coffee was harvested.
+Also the storage, processing and roasting methods, and the way the coffee is brewed.
 There are so many variables.
-Plus it’s worth remembering that whatever the region, you’re always going to get some lower quality coffee alongside any high-grade premium beans on the market.
+Plus it’s worth remembering that whatever the region, you’re always going to get some lower quality coffee alongside any high-grade premium beans.

 Do 100% Arabica coffee beans make a better brew?

 Scott: Before I answer that, here are some coffee facts to think about and give that question some context.
-There are two major coffee varietals – Caffe Arabica and Caffe Canephora (also known as Robusta).
+There are two major coffee varietals.
+Caffe Arabica and Caffe Canephora (also known as Robusta).
 These two varietals make up over 99% of the world’s coffee grown, although there are thousands and thousands of varietals.
-Liberica is another species but makes up less than 1% of world production and there are approximately 125 varieties of coffee used commercially.
+Liberica is another species but makes up less than 1% of world production.
+There are approximately 125 varieties of coffee used commercially.

 Arabica and Robusta have very different profiles.
 Where Arabica will typically give a more fruity, floral, more acidic taste, a Robusta will usually be more bitter, earthy and bolder.